enthali/MemoryGraphExplorer/README.md

 # Memory Graph Explorer

-A modern, containerized knowledge graph visualization and management system with unified StreamableHTTP MCP architecture.
+A modern, containerized knowledge graph visualization and management system with hybrid protocol architecture optimized for both web browsers and AI clients.

 ## ✨ Features